The 30% Tax Facility

 - The employee is recruited from another country by the employer, or is sent from another country to the employer;

-- Of the two years before the first working day in the Netherlands, the employee lived outside the Netherlands for more than 16 months, at a distance of more than 150 kilometres from the Dutch border;
+- Of the 2 years before the first working day in the Netherlands, the employee lived outside the Netherlands for more than 16 months, at a distance of more than 150 kilometres from the Dutch border;

 - The employee has a valid decision.